How does a private home sale work?

 “That’s one scenario I see happen more than I’d like,” Mooney says.

-Some buyers approaching a FSBO may assume you're avoiding real estate agents, or may be wondering if agents have reason to avoid you.
+Some buyers approaching a private sale may assume you're avoiding real estate agents, or may be wondering if agents have reason to avoid you.

 Show them they have nothing to worry about.